More powerful multiple testing under dependence via randomization: Stochastic rounding of e-values

 \begin{proposition} If $X$ is an e-value, then $S_\Gcal(X)$ is also an e-value for any $\Gcal$.
 Further, $\expect[X] = \expect[S_\Gcal(X)]$. \end{proposition} The proof is simple: by design, $\expect[S_\Gcal(x)] = x$ for any real $x$, and thus when applied to any random variable, it leaves the expectation unchanged.
 The important property for us will be that $S_\Gcal(X)$ can be larger than $X$ with (usually) positive probability, since it can get rounded up to $X^+$, and is at least $X_-$, even when rounded down.
-In e-BH (among other testing procedures), this means that the rejection behavior would not change even if $X$ was rounded down.
-Let